DannyBoyNYC/5-D3-bar-chart/readme.md

 ```

 ## Create dimensions

-A hopefully familiar step by now: creating our chart dimensions.

 Histograms are easiest to read when they are wider than they are tall.
 Let's set the width before defining the rest of our dimensions so we can use it to calculate the height.
 We'll also be able to quickly change the width later and keep the same aspect ratio for our chart.